Knowing about the traditions passed down from the days of the Roman Empire can help your ceremony's authenticity!

 But how many of those ancient Italian culture traditions still exist in modern Italian engagement customs?
 What do they tell us about your engagement party?
 Who should pay?
 What should happen?

 And what about bachelor and bachelorette parties?
-Did they happen before ancient Roman weddings?
+Did they happen in ancient Rome?
 Do they happen now?

 Rings in ancient Roman culture were an important part of preparations for a wedding.
 The formal contract, publically acknowledged at the engagement party, was marked by the giving of a ring by the groom to his bride-to-be.